Rough differential equations for volatility: Introduction

 \item It allows for \emph{path dependency of~$V$ on~$S$}: Allowing the coefficients of~$V$ to depend on~$S$ is not problematic from a mathematical perspective.
 While atypical from a modelling point of view, such a choice leads to a particular instance of (rough) volatility models in which the spot volatility depends on the past price trajectory.
-Path-dependent volatility models have been considered in~\cite{GL23} and have been useful in replicating the Zumbach effect~\cite{Zum09, Zum10}, namely the impact of historical prices on the volatility. \item The RDE~\eqref{eq:Model} \emph{includes many volatility models considered in the literature as special cases} (and a more detailed discussion on these models and how they embed in our framework is deferred to \autoref{subsec: Applications}): \begin{enumerate} \item Classical (local) stochastic volatility models such as Black-Scholes, Bergomi, Heston, Stein-Stein. \item Rough volatility models such as (multifactor) rBergomi, rHeston, quadratic rHeston models. \item Path-dependent stochastic volatility models such as Guyon-Lekeufack~\cite{GL23}. \end{enumerate}
+Path-dependent volatility models have been considered in~\cite{GL23} and have been useful in replicating the Zumbach effect~\cite{Zum09,Zum10}, namely the impact of historical prices on the volatility. \item The RDE~\eqref{eq:Model} \emph{includes many volatility models considered in the literature as special cases} (and a more detailed discussion on these models and how they embed in our framework is deferred to \autoref{subsec: Applications}): \begin{enumerate} \item Classical (local) stochastic volatility models such as Black-Scholes, Bergomi, Heston, Stein-Stein. \item Rough volatility models such as (multifactor) rBergomi, rHeston, quadratic rHeston models are (at least partially) recovered from \eqref{eq:Model} (see also Remark \ref{rem:SVEsvsRDEs} below). \item Path-dependent stochastic volatility models such as Guyon-Lekeufack~\cite{GL23}. \end{enumerate}

 \item \emph{Extendability to multi-asset models and volatility with smooth non-Markovian drivers}.
 Even though we focus exclusively on single-asset models ($S$ is real-valued) it is possible to extend our framework to multi-asset models in which each asset price depends on a single component of~$V$.
 Moreover,~\eqref{eq:Model} opens the door for a unified study of non-Markovian volatility models that feature both roughness and long-range dependence ($V$ driven by both smooth ($H>\half$) and rough ($H<\half$) fractional Brownian motions).
-More details on such extensions can be found in Remarks~\ref{rem:Multi-asset} and~\ref{rem:XindW} below.
+More details on such extensions can be found in Remarks~\ref{rem:Multi-asset} and~\ref{rem:XindW} below. \item Different rough path lifts have appeared in the literature.
+The approaches in~\cite{bank2025rough} and~\cite{takano2025large} involve joint rough path lifts of the It\^o-integrated volatility, which is a semimartingale, and the (independent) Brownian noise driving the asset price.
+In contrast to our work, this is agnostic to the choice of volatility dynamics and hence numerical approximations of asset prices pre-suppose a choice of numerical scheme for simulation of the volatility process.
+In the present work, we propose modelling the joint dynamics of the asset price and the volatility processes by RDEs.
+In turn, our proposed Wong-Zakai numerical schemes approximate the joint RDE dynamics by a system of Ordinary Differential Equations with random coefficients. \end{enumerate}